Litany: Judaism

 Although used to a much lesser extent in Jewish worship, litanies do appear in Jewish liturgy.
 The most notable examples are the Hoshanot recited in the additional (musaf) service during all seven days of the Sukkot festival.
 These are mostly alphabetical acrostics to which the refrain at the end of each line is "Hoshanah"!, a contraction of the biblical Hoshi'a na (Psalm 118:25), "Save us, please!"
 These are recited in a procession around the sanctuary, with congregants holding the lulav and etrog (the biblical "Four Species" of Leviticus 23:40).
 They are essentially prayers for rain.

 Litanies are also recited during the Ten Days of Repentance.
 The most famous of these "supplicatory" prayers is Avinu Malkeinu ("Our Father, Our King"), which is recited during Rosh Hashanah and Yom Kippur liturgies.
 Certain Selichot prayers also take the form of a litany during the month of Elul, as do some prayers recited on fast days.

 Mandaeism

 Litanies are often recited in Mandaeism.
-The most commonly recited Mandaean litanies are the Asiet Malkia and Tabahatan.
+The most commonly recited Mandaean litanies are the Asut Malkia and Tabahatan.